imagej/imagej.github.io/_pages/cookbook/particle-analysis.md

 This plugin automates many of the steps discussed above.

 1. Enter the size range to be counted![](/media/Nucleus counter 1.jpg "fig:nucleus_counter_1.jpg").
 2. Select the automatic thresholding method.
-This can be either *Current*, *Otsu*, Maximum Entropy'', *Mixture Modelling* or *k-means* clustering. *Current* uses the threshold that has been set manually, see above.
+This can be either *Current*, *Otsu*, *Maximum Entropy*, *Mixture Modelling* or *k-means* clustering. *Current* uses the threshold that has been set manually, see above.
 3. Perform a background correction.
 4. Use a *Smooth* filter.
 5. Perform a watershed separation.